- Ultralight material

 As compared to any other modern material, Graphene is exceptionally lightweight.
 A square-meter of Graphene sheet weighs around 0.77 mg, which is about 1,000 times lighter than a sheet of paper of the same size.
 To give a more precise perspective, a single-atom-thick sheet of Graphene broad enough to cover a football field would still weigh less than 1 gram.

-Graphene has Optimum Optical Properties
+Optimum Optical Properties

-Graphene has the unique ability to absorb around 2.3% of white light.
+It as the unique ability to absorb around 2.3% of white light.
 What makes this optical property of Graphene so impressive is that it is able to do so despite being only an atom-thick.
 Its excellent electronic properties make it an efficient optical material too.
 The graphene sheet has dual electrons that act as highly mobile, mass-less carriers of electric charge and enables increased absorption of white light.